10 Essentials for Hiking & Backpacking: What Every Hiker Needs

 - Lip balm

-- An antihistamine like Benadryl
+- An antihistamine, like Benadryl

-- Electrolyte tablets.
+- Electrolyte tablets

 #2 Navigation

-It is imperative when heading out hiking or backpacking that you bring a map, compass and GPS device for tracking the trail.
-When I head out solo I always bring my Garmin In reach Mini, and a map downloaded on AllTrails or another trail tracking App like Gaia which also has 4 x4 and off road tracks or Cairn; on Cairn there is a feature to actually message your safety circle after an allotted time of not finishing a trail.
-While all these GPS Services do have a monthly fee for using offline maps or communication it is well worth the nominal fee to be able to keep track of the trail and stay connected in case of emergency.
+While all these GPS services do have a monthly fee for using offline maps or communication, it’s well worth the nominal fee to be able to keep track of the trail and stay connected in case of emergency.
 Even with these devices it is still important to have a paper map and compass and know how to use them.

-#3.
-Sun Protection
+#3 Sun Protection

-#4.
-Insulation
+#4 Insulation

-No matter the time of year, you will want to be prepared the elements with a few items to keep you dry and warm.
+No matter the time of year, be prepared the elements with a few items to keep you insulated, dry, and warm.
 Packing a jacket/raincoat and extra layer is always a good idea.
-Even on a warm summer hike you will want something to protect you from rain, heat or changing weather conditions, especially if you are hiking to higher elevations where the temperature is going to be very different than the temperature where you begin your hike.
-I also recommend extra socks especially if you’re hiking where there may be water on the trail.
-For colder climates use the 3-1 System of layering starting with a base layer of wool or dry wicking material, a middle layer of warm insulation and a top layer that protects you from wind and rain.
-For more on layering read my Winter Gear Guide for hikers.
+Even on a warm summer hike, you will want something to protect you from rain, heat, or changing weather conditions, especially if you are hiking to higher elevations where the temperature is going to be very different than the temperature where you begin your hike.

-#5.
-Illumination
+#5 Illumination

 #6 Fire

-Every emergency kit should have some sort of fire starting device.
-There are many options so choose what works best for you and always keep it in a waterproof bag.
-Here are a few ways you can start a fire:
+Every emergency kit filled with the 10 essentials for hiking should have some sort of fire starting device.
+There are tons of options, so choose what works best for you and always keep it in a waterproof bag.

 - Lighter or USB lighter (I just got one of these and they are awesome)

-- Fire Starter Kit
+- Fire starter kit

-- Flint Stick
+- Flint stick

-- Cotton balls/tampons or other paper products for kindling
+- Cotton balls, tampons, or other paper products for kindling

-#7.
-Repair Kit
+#7 Repair Kit

 #8 Nutrition